 What about the SIN of a deceased person?

-You are only required to inform Service Canada of the death of a family member if the death occurred in Saskatchewan, the Territories or outside Canada.
-Note: If the death of your family member occurred in another province, the notification of death is received electronically from the provincial vital statistics agency.
-You are no longer required to inform Service Canada of the death.
+You are only required to inform the SIN program of a death if the death occurred in one of the territories or outside Canada.
+Note: If the death occurred in a province, the notification of death is received electronically from the provincial vital statistics agency.

-To report the death of your family member, you must provide proof of death, such as a Statement of Death from the funeral director or a copy of the Death Certificate issued by the vital statistics agency and the SIN of the deceased individual.
-You may submit the documents in - person at your nearest Service Canada Centre or mail them to the Social Insurance Registration office, Post Office Box 7000, Bathurst, New Brunswick, E2A 4T1.
+To report a death, you must provide proof of death, such as a Statement of Death from the funeral director or a copy of the Death Certificate issued by the vital statistics agency, and the SIN of the deceased individual.
+You may submit the documents in person at your nearest Service Canada Centre or mail them to the Social Insurance Registration office, Post Office Box 7000, Bathurst, New Brunswick, E2A 4T1.

 For information about the SIN program, call 1-800-206-7218 and select option “3”.